What Is an IP Address? Functions, Types, and Versions

 How IP addresses are used in email marketing

-Your IP address's reputation influences email clients' decisions on delivering your message to subscribers' inboxes.
+Your IP reputation influences email clients' decisions on delivering your message to subscribers' inboxes.
 Therefore, as an email marketer, ensuring your IP address has a good reputation for better email deliverability is crucial.

 If your IP reputation is consistently bad, you may even be added to blacklists.
 These lists consist of suspicious and malicious IP addresses.
 If any emails are sent through these, they’re instantly blocked by the email clients.
 On the contrary, emailing from a trusted IP address is more likely to reach the recipient's inbox.